kraasch/godot-gpsm/addons/gpsm/README.md

 # general purpose state machine

 A general purpose state machine which can express states and transitions between them.
-Feature are
+Feature are...

   - Comes in a single file (addons/gpsm/code/gpsm_main.gd).
   - Does not clutter the name space, only adds GPSM as class.
   - Is not based on Nodes, but on a RefCounted script.
   - Provides 4 signals for each state and 2 signals for each transition.
   - Entirely based on Godot's signals.
-  - Well documented.
+  - Well documented (50% of code = amount of comments).
+  - Good test coverage (200% of code = amount of tests).
   - Comes with gdunit4 tests.
   - Comes with example project.
   - Tests can be deleted (addons/gpsm/tests).